Michael-Elrod-dev/Pygame-Engine/README.md

 ### Game Loop
 ![Game Loop](https://github.com/Michael-Elrod-dev/Zombie-Lab/blob/main/Images/Main.png)

-Main.py - This file initializes the screen to render on and runns the "game loop" for the suration of the game.
+Main.py - This file initializes the screen to render on and runs the "game loop" for the suration of the game.
 The game update function is level.run().

 ### World Initialization
 ![World Initialization](https://github.com/Michael-Elrod-dev/Zombie-Lab/blob/main/Images/Level.png)